 The shield may be composed of braided strands of copper (or other metal, such as aluminum), a non-braided spiral winding of copper tape, or a layer of conducting polymer.

-Shielded cables might have a slightly cost disadvantage but on the other hand we really would have a reliable plant that can not be districted by Noise or interfaces with high power conductors.
+Shielded cables might have a slight cost disadvantage but on the other hand, we really would have a reliable plant that can not be districted by Noise or interfaces with high-power conductors.

 How does the shield works?

 The enclosure of the insulated wires as we know is made of conductive material, this enclosure will be connected to the earthing of the plant and by its role, the enclosure will absorb any induced charges caused by the interfacing with high voltage conductors, as the enclosure totally surround the wires and it has really no resistance so any induced magnetic charges would be discharged into the earthing of the plant instead of discharging into the control wires that carry our plant signals.